 For that reason, supplementing or replacing one of your meals with a meal replacement shake can be very effective — as it can help you drop weight (and shed fat) without jeopardizing the nutritional balance in your diet.

-In this article, we have found what we consider to be the 3 best vegan meal replacement shakes, and we’ve also formulated a buying guide so that you know exactly what to look for when making a similar purchase in the future.
+In this article, we review what we believe are the 5 best vegan meal replacement shakes, and we also wrote a buying guide to give you an idea of what to look for in a future purchase.

 How to Choose The Best Vegan Meal Replacement Shakes